Outschool

 The world is vast, and I believe the young generation should be allowed to experience different aspects of this amazing world.
 Triggering interest, expanding their knowledge, and supporting & inspiring the learners are my main goals.

 As part of my teaching philosophy, I have tried to encourage learners to be independent thinkers and to find connections in life and ideas.
 This will help them stay excited about learning and be a lifelong learner.
 Let me take your loved ones on this educational journey.
-My courses are designed to be relevant, highly informative, and aimed to inspire and gain the interests of the age groups they are made for.
+My courses are designed to be relevant, highly informative, and are aimed to inspire and gain the interests of the age groups they are made for.
 I am extremely excited to have this opportunity to teach your youngsters on this platform, which can unite people from all over the globe, with the same interests.
 I usually begin class by asking what they know about that particular topic, what they would like to know, and finally, what they have learned that they did not know before that class.

 I live in Toronto, Ontario, Canada.
 My passions are reading, research, activism, and education.
 My hobbies include painting, skiing, road biking, fishing, and traveling to exciting destinations.